michellepage/michellepage/README.md

 ## ⭐ About Me
 Hi, I'm Michelle!
-I'm a student at Texas A&M University studying Applied Mathematics and minoring in Computer Science.
+I'm a student at Texas A&M University majoring in Applied Mathematics and minoring in Computer Science.
 I'm interested in quantitative finance and development, and in my free time, I enjoy playing the piano and listening to nu metal.

 Currently, I'm working as a Software Engineer for CAE USA Inc.